Everything You Need to Know About Rapid Onset Gender Dysphoria

 If there was suddenly a new movement — let’s call it Rapid Onset Left-Handedness — that involved parents refusing to let their children interact with left-handed peers, or consume media created by or involving left-handed people, for fear that their children might be “turned left-handed,” we would probably consider that to be, not only irrational, but mean-spirited and unfair to left-handed children and people everywhere.
 Including these parents’ own potentially left-handed children, who would be forced to suppress their natural tendencies.

 Transgender kids exist.
 They don’t have magical powers of persuasion to “turn” your child transgender.
 (If trans people did possess such powers, I can assure you that way more than 0.7% of the population would be transgender by now!)
 And if your child tells you that they are experiencing gender dysphoria, it isn’t because they’ve been “turned trans” by other children, or because it’s “trendy” (because seriously, it’s not — if it was, way more than 0.7% of the population would be transgender).
 Far and away, the most likely explanation is that they are simply experiencing regular old gender dysphoria.
 I encourage you to take them at their word, and give them the space to explore their gender and figure out who they are for themselves.

-Note added 8–28–18: in response to questions & criticisms of this essay, I have written a follow up piece: Rapid Onset Gender Dysphoria, scientific debate, and suppressing speech.
+- on 8–28–18, in response to questions & criticisms of this essay, I wrote the follow up piece: Rapid Onset Gender Dysphoria, scientific debate, and suppressing speech.